 The Treasurer’s main role is to compile the trust’s annual report to the Charities Commission by the due date.
 This can be done any time between July and December and is a legal obligation.

 The report consists of a breakdown of the trust’s (the festival’s) financial activities over the past financial year.

-These are passed on to the Treasurer who looks it over, makes sure it all adds up and has enough detail.
-If necessary the Treasurer will seek clarification or more information from the committee and then will compile the lot in the charities report format online.
+This is passed on to the Treasurer who looks it over, makes sure it all adds up and has enough detail.
+If necessary the Treasurer will seek clarification or more information from the committee and then will compile it into the charities report format online.
 The report only needs to be done once a year (so it is not a huge time commitment).